 Richard Monschke, Aviation Safety Engineer, FAA, Rotorcraft Directorate, Rotorcraft Standards Staff, Fort Worth, Texas 76193-0110, telephone (817) 222-5116, fax (817) 222-5961.End Further Info End Preamble Start Supplemental Information

-Agusta has issued Alert Bollettino Tecnico No. 109K-35, dated May 13, 2003 (ABT), which specifies checks/inspections to verify the possible presence of cracks on the upper and lower surfaces of blades having accumulated 1,500 or more operating hours.
-ENAC classified this ABT as mandatory and issued AD N.2003-169, dated May 16, 2003, to ensure the continued airworthiness of these helicopters in Italy.
+Agusta issued Alert Bollettino Tecnico No. 109K-37, dated February 13, 2004 (ABT).
+The ABT specifies inspecting the trunnion assembly, P/N 109-0131-05 (all dashes), for a crack within either 10 or 150 operating hours depending on the accumulated operating hours and subsequently every 150 operating hours.
+ENAC classified this ABT as mandatory and issued AD No 2004-068, dated February 18, 2004, to ensure the continued airworthiness of these helicopters in Italy.

-This unsafe condition is likely to exist or develop on other Agusta Model A109K2 helicopters of the same type design registered in the United States.
-Therefore, this AD is being issued to detect fatigue cracks on the blades, which could result in loss of the blades and loss of control of the helicopter.
+This unsafe condition is likely to exist or develop on other helicopters of the same type design registered in the United States.
+Therefore, this AD is being issued to prevent failure of the trunnion and subsequent loss of control of the helicopter.
 This AD requires:

 Comments are specifically invited on the overall regulatory, economic, environmental, and energy aspects of the rule that might suggest a need to modify the rule.
 All comments submitted will be available in the Rules Docket for examination by interested persons.
 A report that summarizes each FAA-public contact concerned with the substance of this AD will be filed in the Rules Docket.

-Commenters wishing the FAA to acknowledge receipt of their mailed comments submitted in response to this Start Printed Page 37959rule must submit a self-addressed, stamped postcard on which the following statement is made: “Comments to Docket No. 2003-SW-26-AD.”
+Commenters wishing the FAA to acknowledge receipt of their mailed comments submitted in response to this rule must submit a self-addressed, stamped postcard on which the following statement is made: “Comments to Docket No. 2004-SW-14-AD.
 The postcard will be date stamped and returned to the commenter.

 The regulations adopted herein will not have a substantial direct effect on the States, on the relationship between the national Government and the States, or on the distribution of power and responsibilities among the various levels of government.
 Therefore, it is determined that this final rule does not have federalism implications under Executive Order 13132.